Sampo plc: Disclosure Under Chapter 9 Section 5 of the Securities Market Act

 Sampo plc: Disclosure Under Chapter 9 Section 5 of the Securities Market Act (BlackRock, Inc.)

-Sampo plc (business code 0142213-3) has received a disclosure under Chapter 9, Section 5 of the Securities Markets Act, according to which the number of Sampo A shares (ISIN: FI009003305) owned directly or indirectly by BlackRock, Inc. (USA tax ID 32-0174421) and its funds decreased on 23 March 2022 below five (5) per cent of Sampo plc's total stock.
+Sampo plc (business code 0142213-3) has received a disclosure under Chapter 9, Section 5 of the Securities Markets Act, according to which the holdings in shares and voting rights attached to Sampo A shares (ISIN: FI009003305) owned directly or indirectly by BlackRock, Inc. (USA tax ID 32-0174421) and its funds increased on 24 March 2022 above five (5) per cent of Sampo plc's total shares and voting rights.
+The disclosure obligation also arose due to total voting rights owned directly or indirectly or through financial instruments by BlackRock, Inc going above five (5) per cent of Sampo plc's total voting rights.

 Sampo's share capital comprises 555,351,850 shares, of which 554,151,850 are A shares and 1,200,000 are B shares.
 Each A share entitles its holder to one (1) vote and each B share to five (5) votes.
 Thus, the total number of votes is 560,151,850.